saahilanande/starter-portfolio/content/project/Skin Cancer Classification/index.md

 [_**Link to my Kaggle submission**_](https://www.kaggle.com/saahilanande/term-project)

 # Motivation(Why I chose this project):
-According to [skincancer.org](https://www.skincancer.org/skin-cancer-information/skin-cancer-facts/) Skin cancer is the most common cancer in the United States and worldwide.
-1 in 5 Americans will develop skin cancer by the age of 70.
-Early detection of skin cancer is vital to ensure successful treatment.
-An app that can self-diagnose any potential skin cancer within seconds with the ease of a button click can prove to be beneficial by greatly bringing down to cost and time for testing.
-Since the app also detects some diseases which appear like cancer, but are non-cancerous, it can alleviate the stress of people in such cases.
+Driving a car is a complex task, and it requires complete attention.[The National Highway Traffic Safety Administration (NHTSA)](https://www.nhtsa.gov/traffic-deaths-decreased-2018-still-36560-people-died) reported that 36,750 people died in motor vehicle crashes in 2018, and 12% of it was due to distracted driving.
+Fortunately, technology is adapting to help keep today’s drivers, I believe that computer vision can augment the efforts of the governments to prevent accidents caused by distracted driving.
+An app that can capture realtime images of the driver and alert them if they are distracted within seconds with the ease of a button click can prove to be beneficial by greatly bringing down mishaps.

 ## What the app will look like:
 ![png](./app_demo.png)